 - Review your home/renters/flood/auto policies.
 Life changes fast sometimes and you may not have communicated significant changes to your agent and could leave yourself without enough coverage.
 It’s not uncommon for clients to have finished their basements but forgot to tell their agent only to suffer damage and find out they were not covered.
 A quick call to your agent for a policy review is quick and free!

 - Create a home inventory.
 A home inventory is an invaluable tool should you need to file a claim.
-Document with photos/video your valuables and the contents of your home.
+Document with photos/video your valuables and the contents of your home (click HERE for a fillable inventory list).
 Make a note of the approximate date and cost of purchase.
 If you have receipts, scan them to a cloud service along with the inventory list and photos/video.
 Should you suffer a loss, your list, receipts and photos/videos will speed up the claims process.
 Documentation is a critical component for claims.

 - Safely store your important documents.
 Most of us do not need daily access to our birth certificates, mortgage documents, deeds, wills, etc but should they be lost or damaged are very tough to replace.
 Keep copies of important documents on hand, but consider storing the originals in a fire/waterproof safe in a secure location in your home or in a safety deposit box at your local bank.